-Gibbon’s many concert performance include Mozart's Requiem in Madrid, the?St Matthew Passion?for the Lausanne Festival, David for Versailles Handel Festival, Siegrune and Gutrune (Der Ring des Nibelungen) at Birmingham Symphony Hall, Anna (Maria Stuarda) at Cadogan Hall, Flora (La traviata) at the Queen Elizabeth Hall and Das Paradies und die Peri, Les Nuits d’été and Lola (Cavalleria rusticana) with RTÉ National Symphony Orchestra.
+Gibbon’s concert performance include Mozart's Requiem in Madrid, the?St Matthew Passion?for the Lausanne Festival, David for Versailles Handel Festival, Siegrune and Gutrune (Der Ring des Nibelungen) at Birmingham Symphony Hall, Anna (Maria Stuarda) at Cadogan Hall and Alexander Nevsky, Das Paradies und die Peri and Les Nuits d’été with RTÉ National Symphony Orchestra.
 Her recordings include Zulma (Elvida) and Abra (Il diluvio universal) for Opera Rara.